BedrockStreaming/CodingDojo/KataCola/README.md

 _I want a vending machine that accepts coins_
 _So that I can collect money from the customer_

-The vending machine will accept valid coins (10, 20, 50 cents and 1 euro) and reject invalid ones (1, 2 cents and 2 euros).
+The vending machine will accept valid coins (10, 20, 50 cents and 1 euro) and reject invalid ones (1, 2 cents will be ignored and 2 euros).

+coin mapping:
+1 -> 1euro
+10 -> 0.10 euro
+20 -> 0.20 euro
+50 -> 0.50 euro
+2 -> 2 euros (invalid coin)
+5 -> 0.05 euro (invalid coin)

 When a valid coin is inserted the amount of the coin will be added to the current amount and the display will be updated.
 When there are no coins inserted, the machine displays INSERT COIN.
 Rejected coins are placed in the coin return.